AyHelloWorld/cryptoshop/README.md

 Cryptoshop
 ===============
-Encrypt and decrypt file in CTR mode with AES, Serpent or Twofish as secure as possible.
+A Python 3 module to encrypt and decrypt file in CTR mode with AES, Serpent or Twofish as secure as possible.

 ***(C)2016 @ CORRAIRE Fabrice***
 antidote1911@gmail.com